equivalent/equivalent.github.io/_posts/article/2018-05-24-rails-bounded-contexts.md

 ## Bounded contexts via interface objects

+Let me first clarify:

+* solution in this article will **not** introduce any requirements for database / table split for different models / bounded contexts
-Solution that I'll demonstrate here is **not** advising to split every Rails app class into separate bounded contexts but rather creating pragmatic partial bounded contexts only around business logic classes.
+* solution that I'll demonstrate here is **not** advising to split every Rails app class into separate bounded contexts
+* we will also **not** separate controllers to different bounded contexts

 > Full explanation why can be found in "Summary" part of the article at the bottom.
 > I'll also enlist and compare other Rails Bounded Context solutions.

+We will rather create more pragmatic **bounded contexts only around business logic classes** and we will work with same models in same database tables (as would traditional Rails application)

 This means we will keep `views`, `models`,`controllers`, as they are in `app/views` `app/controllers`, `app/models`.

 We will move only the `app/jobs/*`, `app/mailers/*`, (and other business logic like  `app/services/*`) into bounded contexts.

-> I'm explaining why in Summary part of the article down at the bottom

 Therefore we will end up with something like: